Breadcrumb

 How to Complete Mandatory Loan Counseling

-If this is the first time you’ve ever had a loan at UCR, or if you have a Perkins loan, you must complete pre-loan counseling before you can get your money.
+If this is the first time you’ve ever had a loan at UCR, you must complete pre-loan counseling before you can get your money.

 Learn how to complete pre-loan counseling.